 Internal exon lengths average 155 bp, and the average transcript length is 3.1 kb for complete transcripts of known genes.

 There is evidence of extensive alternative splicing, with genetic loci averaging 3.1 distinct transcripts and 71% having at least two transcripts.

 This alternative splicing rate is comparable to recent reports.
-The longest gene on chromosome 18 is DCC (deleted in colorectal carcinoma), which spans 1,190,632 bp.
+The longest gene on chromosome 18 is DCC (deleted in colorectal carcinoma), spanning 1,190,632 bp.

-The gene with the most identified splice forms is TGIF (TGFβ-induced factor), which appears to have ten splice forms, of which two are represented by RefSeq transcripts.
+The gene with the most identified splice forms is TGIF (TGFβ-induced factor), which appears to have ten splice forms, of which RefSeq transcripts represent two.

 Of the 171 pseudogenes on chromosome 18, approximately two-thirds are processed pseudogenes (without introns) that arise from retroposition, and the remaining third have not been processed.